GitHbGav/dsc-phase-1-project-v3/README.md

 # Decision Support
 Our findings provide actionable insights to guide the decision-making process for the new aviation division.
 By identifying low-risk aircraft models, working to ensure safety and success in this new business endeavor.
+# Conclusion
+As per the analysis it is recommended to purchase flights with 2 engines, VMC weather controls, and avoid reciprocating engines.

+Considering the finance and other factors it is recommended to purchase Boeing 737 as a commercial flight and Gulfstream G IV as a private flight to the fleet.